-Figure 1: Alabama Emergency Management Division Map
+Figure 1: AL Emergency Management Division Map

-1.4 Establishing Initial On Scene Interoperable Communications
+1.4 Establishing Initial On-Scene Interoperable Communications

-The on scene commander, designee or COML (Communications Unit Leader) will have the responsibility for coordination of interoperable communications at the scene.
+The on-scene commander, designee or COML (Communications Unit Leader) will have the responsibility for coordination of interoperable communications at the scene.

-The on scene commander, or designee, will make decisions or perform actions including, but not limited to:
+The on-scene commander, or designee, will make decisions or perform actions including, but not limited to:

 - 1. Monitoring the calling channels - Determining specific interoperable channels that are to be used on scene and make assignment to specific nets, channels or groups - 3.
-Completing the initial ICS form 205 - 4.
+Complete the initial ICS-205 form - 4.
 Assignment to specific nets, channels or groups - 5.
-What local communications resources will be used - 6.
-Notifying the SEOC when the Interoperable frequencies are in use. - 7.
-Making determinations as to additional resource requests - 8.
-Making determinations about programming radios at the scene
+What local communications resources will be used - Notify the SEOC when the Interoperable frequencies are in use. - 7.
+Make determinations as to additional resource requests - 8.
+Determination about programming radios at the scene

-The STR Mobile Incident Support Unit (STR ISU) at the divisional or state level may not be the first on the scene and a local resource may have the capability to provide the initial communications in the area.
-When a STR ISU or comparable county/ municipal resource is on scene, they may take over as the COML as designated by the on scene commander.
+The Divisional or State Communications Trailer may not be the first on the scene and local resource may have the capability to provide the initial communications in the area.
+When a Divisional or State Communications Trailer or county/ municipal vehicle is on scene, they may take over as the COML as designated by the on-scene commander.

-Supporting State agencies and all counties have a signed frequency use agreement that grants them permission to use the VHF and UHF Interoperable Frequencies.
+Supporting state agencies and all counties have a signed frequency use agreement that grants them permission to use the VHF and UHF

+Interoperable Frequencies.
 These agencies should have the interoperable frequencies pre-programmed into their radios.